North Texas Dog Trainers.

 bumper in his mouth and stroke his lower jaw.
 He gives in..NO Pressure

-Is applied
+Is applied on the intro

 This was all finished in just minuets not hours.
 You saw the raw footage...nothing